TKristof09/nvidia-fan-control/README.md

 # GPU Fan Control

 Simple program to control NVIDIA GPU fan speeds based on temperature using a piecewise linear curve.
+Requirements:
+  - NVML header and lib file (your distro's cuda package most likely includes these)

 ## Building